 - Priority 1a Looked after children and all previously looked after children who are now adopted or subject to a child arrangement order or special guardianship order.
-Including those children who have been in state care outside of England and ceased to be in state care as a result of being adopted. - Priority 1b Children whose exceptional circumstances can only be met by Marston Green Infant Academy. - Priority 2 Children who have a brother or sister at the school at the same time

-Priority 3 Children who normally live in the catchment area of the school

-Priority 4 Children who have attended Marston Green Infant Academy Nursery

-Priority 5 Other children, measured in a straight line from the child's home - 1.
+Including those children who have been in state care outside of England and ceased to be in state care as a result of being adopted. - Priority 1b Children whose exceptional circumstances can only be met by Marston Green Infant Academy. - Priority 2 Children who have a brother or sister at the school at the same time - Priority 3 Children who normally live in the catchment area of the school - Priority 4 Children who have attended Marston Green Infant Academy Nursery - Priority 5 Other children, measured in a straight line from the child's home - 1.
 Children with an education, health and care plan that names Marston Green Infant Academy will be offered a place first.
 This will reduce the number of places available. - 2.
 Applications with exceptional social or medical reasons must be supported by independent professional evidence.
 The Cabinet Member Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Member, who will grant priority 1b to applications with exceptional social or medical reasons. - 3.
-Under priority group 2 a brother or sister must live at the same address and could be: - A brother or sister sharing the same parents - A half-brother or half-sister, where two children share one parent - A stepbrother or stepsister, where two children are related by a parent's marriage or civil partnership (a formal arrangement that gives same-sex couples the same legal status as married couples) - The separate children of couples who live together; or - An adopted or fostered brother or sister - Priority is not given if the brother or sister attends the nursery unit as this is non-statutory education - 4.
-There is no guarantee of transfer from nursery to reception class; a further application must be made the following year. - 5.
-If possible, places will be offered at the same school to twins, triplets and children from other multiples births, as long as we comply with infant class size legislation.
+Under priority group 2 a brother or sister must live at the same address and could be: - A brother or sister sharing the same parents - A half-brother or half-sister, where two children share one parent - A stepbrother or stepsister, where two children are related by a parent's marriage or civil partnership (a formal arrangement that gives same-sex couples the same legal status as married couples) - The separate children of couples who live together; or - An adopted or fostered brother or sister school achievement award department for education and skills 2000 / 2001 / 2002

+• Priority is not given if the brother or sister attends the nursery unit as this is nonstatutory education